 Information received on deployment and any other further intelligence feeds interacted with officers’ models of typicality, or ‘schemata’ (Plant & Stanton, 2012; Plant, Stanton & Harvey, 2013), to build mental models of the unfolding events.
 Mental model refers to a representation of the core relationships within a domain based on conceptual knowledge and understanding (Wiltshire et al., 2014).
 Mental models enabled officers to consider potential tactical options and appropriate Standard Operating Procedures (SOPs) in accordance with projected events, and also initiated consideration and preparation of associated equipment (ballistic protection and/or weaponry).

-Mental modelling was described by eleven expert SFOs as a preparatory process, which aided later adaptation (Clark & Estes, 1996; Klein & Militello, 2001; Pirolli & Card, 2005).
+Mental modelling was described by eleven expert SFOs as a preparatory process, which aided later adaptation (Klein & Militello, 2001; Pirolli & Card, 2005).
 Eleven expert SFOs used mental models to mentally simulate potential solutions and the associated outcomes in order to assess these options and adapt their behaviour accordingly.
-This was formally acknowledged as ‘contingency planning’ and included physically preparing to deal with predicted events and outcomes (e.g. positioning self and equipment).
+This was formally acknowledged as ‘contingency planning’ and included physically preparing to deal with predicted events and outcomes (e.g., positioning self and equipment).

 Predictive mental modelling was described as a preparatory skill that is developed over time based on previous knowledge, experience, and training.
-However, all novice AFOs also described a process of mental modelling (i.e. 'what if'), and for ten novice AFOs this involved mentally visualising potential actions and ‘worst case’ outcomes in order to prepare contingencies for such events.
+Nevertheless, all novice AFOs also described a process of mental modelling (i.e., 'what if'), and for ten novice AFOs this involved mentally visualising potential actions and ‘worst case’ outcomes in order to prepare contingencies for such events.
 Both expert SFOs and novice AFOs described mental modelling as a visual process which directs choice, however whilst expert SFOs exclusively discussed predictive mental modelling pre-arrival, AFOs reported mental modelling to be most influential on contact with a suspect.

 Typicality